-(a) The University recognizes the Union membership categories of "Member" and "Associate Member."
-Upon sixty (60) days written notice from the Union, the University agrees to recognize new union categories of membership.

-- (b) The Union agrees that dues for each membership category will be either a flat dollar amount or a single percentage of pay.
+- (a) The University recognizes the Union membership categories of "Member" and "Associate Member."
+Upon sixty (60) days written notice from the Union, the University agrees to recognize new union categories of membership. - (b) The Union agrees that dues for each membership category will be either a flat dollar amount or a single percentage of pay.
 An exception to the flat dollar amount or a single rate of pay can be considered by following this process: prior to a vote on proposed changes to Union dues, the Union shall consult with the University to determine if the proposed changes are either impossible to implement or if implementation would pose an excessive burden on University systems.
-Within thirty (30) days of the consultation, the University may propose alternative options that meet the Union's needs and the Union will consider these alternative options prior to the vote. - (c) The Union will provide the Office of Human Resources written notification of its intent to change membership dues deduction rates no later than the 10th of the month for the new rate to take effect within the same month.
+Within thirty (30) days of the consultation, the University may propose alternative options that meet the Union's needs and the Union will consider these alternative options prior to the vote.

+- (c) The Union will provide the Office of Human Resources written notification of its intent to change membership dues deduction rates no later than the 10th of the month for the new rate to take effect within the same month.
 Notice of intent to change membership dues deduction rates filed after the 10th of the month will take effect the following month.
 "Filed" for the purposes of change in membership dues deduction rates shall mean postmarked (dated by meter or U.S. Post Office), or hand delivered receipt. - (d) The University, upon written authorization from a Graduate Employee, will deduct union dues from the Graduate Employee's regular monthly salary.
 This authorization shall include a statement directing the University to inform the Union of the name of the Graduate Employee and the amount deducted each month.
 The amount to be deducted shall be certified by the Union to the University.
 The sum of all monies deducted shall be remitted to the Union within thirty (30) days. - (e) The University agrees that once authorized by a Graduate Employee, dues deduction authorization will remain in effect as long as the Graduate Employee retains Graduate Employee status; and may be revoked only upon cessation of Graduate Employee status, or upon thirty (30) days written notice by the Union.
-The Union agrees that its dues deduction authorization cards will clearly and fully inform Graduate Employees of these policies.
+The Union agrees that its dues deduction authorization cards will clearly and fully inform Graduate Employees of these policies that once authorized, dues deductions will remain in effect as long as the Graduate Employee retains Graduate Employee status; and may be revoked only upon cessation of Graduate Employee status, or upon thirty (30) days written notice.
 The parties agree that dues will not be deducted from pay earned for employment in a status other than as a Graduate Employee. - (f) It is understood that notifications from the Union to start or stop dues deductions received after the 10th of the month may take effect the following month unless the 10th falls on a Saturday or Sunday, in which case the start or stop date will fall on the following Monday. - (g) The University will conduct an audit of Graduate Employee payroll deductions at least once per term.
 In the event that membership dues are not deducted from a Graduate Employee's paycheck, the University will pay for the full amount that it failed to deduct and remit to the Union, and will not hold any Graduate Employee whose membership dues were not properly deducted responsible for paying missed deductions.